victorshinya/go-cloud/README.md

 docker-compose up
 ```

-## Deploy the application
+## Deploy the application on IBM Cloud

 You can deploy on IBM Cloud in two different ways: using Go buildpack (using the Golang Runtime) or using Static buildpack (which uses [NGINX](https://www.nginx.com)).
-By default, the IBM Cloud will use Staticfile for cloud environment.
-If you want to deploy using Golang, use the flag `-b go_buildpack`.
+By default, the IBM Cloud will use Staticfile for cloud environment (because there is a `Staticfile` at the root of the project).
+If you want to deploy using Golang, use the flag `-b go_buildpack` or `-f deployments/manifest.yml` (which includes the reference to the Golang buildpack).

 ### Go Runtime